A Trusted Friend in a Complicated World

 Baptism of Fire

-The third of the Witcher books (published in 1996) finds Geralt injured and Ciri teamed up with a collective of young rebels.
+Baptism of Fire finds Geralt injured and Ciri teamed up with a collective of young rebels.
 Yennefer remains mysteriously absent through most of the book, but readers will hardly notice amid the fast-paced plots of the other two protagonists.
 Themes of friendship, loyalty, magic and destiny pervade.
-It would be easy for a series author to grow complacent in the third novel, but that’s not the case with Baptism of Fire.
+It would be easy for a series author to grow complacent in the third novel, but that’s not the case here.
 Sapkowski digs deep into character development and questions of good versus evil—all while maintaining a page-turning pace.

 Shop Now